-Voting is one of the most critical features in our democratic process.
+- Voting is one of the most critical features in our democratic process.
 In addition to providing for the orderly transfer of power, it also cements the citizen's trust and confidence in an organization or government when it operates efficiently.
-In the past, changes in the election process have proceeded deliberately and judiciously, often entailing lengthy debates over even the most minute detail.
-These changes have been approached with caution because discrepancies with the election system threaten the very principles that make our society democratic.

-Times are changing.
-Society is becoming more and more web oriented and citizens, used to the high degree of flexibility in the services provided by the private sector and in the Internet in particular, are now beginning to set demanding standards for the delivery of services by governments using modern electronic delivery methods.

-Internet voting is seen as a logical extensions of Internet applications in commerce and government and in the wake of the United States 2000 general elections is among those solutions being seriously considered to replace older less reliable election systems.

-The implementation of Internet voting would allow increased access to the voting process for millions of potential voters.
-Higher levels of voter participation will lend greater legitimacy to the electoral process and should help to reverse the trend towards voter apathy that is fast becoming a feature of many democracies.
-However, it has to be recognized that the use of technology will not by itself correct this trend.
-Greater engagement of voters throughout the whole democratic process is also required.
+In the past, changes in the election process have proceeded deliberately and judiciously, often entailing lengthy debates over even the most minute - proceeded deliberately and judiciously, often entailing lengthy debates over even the most minut detail.
+These changes have been approached with caution because discrepancies with the - election system threaten the very principles that make our society democratic. - 157 Times are changing.
+Society is becoming more and more web oriented and citizens, used to the - high degree of flexibility in the services provided by the private sector and in the Internet in - particular, are now beginning to set demanding standards for the delivery of services by - 160 governments using modern electronic delivery methods. - 161 Internet voting is seen as a logical extension of Internet applications in commerce and - government and in the wake of the United States 2000 general elections is among those - solutions being seriously considered to replace older less reliable election systems. - The implementation of electronic voting would allow increased access to the voting process for - 165 millions of potential voters.
+Higher levels of voter participation will lend greater legitimacy to the - 166 electoral process and should help to reverse the trend towards voter apathy that is fast becoming - a feature of many democracies.
+However, it has to be recognized that the use of technology will - 168 not by itself correct this trend.
+Greater engagement of voters throughout the whole democratic - 169 process is also required. - However, it is recognized that more traditional voting methods will exist for some time to come, so - a means is needed to make these more efficient and integrate them with electronic methods.

-1.2 Technical Drivers
+2.2 Technical Drivers

-In the election industry today, there are a number of different services vendors around the world, all integrating different levels of automation, operating on different platforms and employing different architectures.
-With the global focus on e-voting systems and initiatives, the need for a consistent, auditable, automated election system has never been greater.

-The introduction of open standards for election solutions is intended to enable election officials around the world to build upon existing infrastructure investments to evolve their systems as new technologies emerge.
-This will simplify the election process in a way that was never possible before.
-Open election standards will aim to instill confidence in the democratic process among citizens and government leaders alike, particularly within emerging democracies where the responsible implementation of the new technology is critical.
+- 173 In the election industry today, there are a number of different services vendors around the world, - all integrating different levels of automation, operating on different platforms and employing - 175 different architectures.
+With the global focus on e-voting systems and initiatives, the need for a - 176 consistent, auditable, automated election system has never been greater. - 177 The introduction of open standards for election solutions is intended to enable election officials - 178 around the world to build upon existing infrastructure investments to evolve their systems as new - technologies emerge.
+This will simplify the election process in a way that was never possible - 180 before.
+Open election standards will aim to instill confidence in the democratic process among - 181 citizens and government leaders alike, particularly within emerging democracies where the - responsible implementation of the new technology is critical.

-1.3 The E&VS Committee
+2.3 The E&VS Committee

-OASIS, the XML interoperability consortium, formed the Election and Voter Services Technical Committee to standardize election and voter services information using XML.
-The committee is focused on delivering a reliable, accurate and trusted XML specification (Election Markup Language (EML)) for the structured interchange of data among hardware, software and service vendors who provide election systems and services.

-EML, the first XML specification of its kind, and when implemented can provide a uniform, secure and verifiable way to allow e-voting systems to interact as new global election processes evolve and are adopted.
+- 184 OASIS, the XML interoperability consortium, formed the Election and Voter Services Technical - 185 Committee to standardize election and voter services information using XML.
+The committee is - focused on delivering a reliable, accurate and trusted XML specification (Election Markup - Language (EML)) for the structured interchange of data among hardware, software and service - vendors who provide election systems and services. - 189 EML is the first XML specification of its kind.
+When implemented, it can provide a uniform, secure - 190 and verifiable way to allow e-voting systems to interact as new global election processes evolve - 191 and are adopted.